Updated 14 July 2021

 My temporary visa is expiring soon, what can I do?

-If your employer-assisted work visa expires from 1 January 2021 to 30 June 2021, it will be automatically extended by 6 months from its expiry date.
+If your employer-assisted work visa expires from 1 January 2021 to 30 June 2021, it is automatically extended by 6 months from its expiry date.
 Visas held by your partner and dependent child(ren) will also be extended, in line with the principal applicant.

 I am in New Zealand and have a job offer, can I apply for a work visa?